-If a person to whom this policy applies is unsure of whether he/she is in a conflict of interest, he/she should raise the matter with the Board Chair at the earliest opportunity.
+If a person to whom this policy applies is unsure of whether they are in a conflict of interest, they should raise the matter with the Board Chair at the earliest opportunity.

 Similarly, if any person to whom this policy applies considers that another person has or may have a conflict of interest, he/she should raise the matter with the Board Chair or the Regional Council Chair or Committee Chair, as the case may be.
 Protecting the integrity of CPBI's decision-making is a shared responsibility.